J. J. Hardy

 James Jerry Hardy (born August 19, 1982) is an American former professional baseball shortstop.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers, Minnesota Twins, and Baltimore Orioles.
-Hardy attended Sabino High School in Tucson, Arizona where he was an All-State selection from 1999 to 2001 and an All-American selection in 2001.
-Hardy was originally drafted by the Milwaukee Brewers in the second round of the 2001 Amateur Draft.
+Hardy attended Sabino High School in Tanque Verde, Arizona, where he was an All-State selection from 1999 to 2001 and an All-American selection in 2001.
+Hardy was originally drafted by the Milwaukee Brewers in the second round of the 2001 Major League Baseball Draft.

 Early life

 Hardy played baseball at Sabino High School in Arizona, and was captain of the "Sabercats" baseball team.
 He was an All-State Selection in 1999, 2000, and 2001, and was All-American in 2001.
 Also in 2001, he was a member of the U.S. Junior National team, which won the silver medal in Edmonton, Alberta, Canada.

 Baseball career

 Milwaukee Brewers

 He was drafted by the Milwaukee Brewers during the second round of the 2001 draft.
 In 2003, he played for the U.S. Olympic Qualifying team.
 He participated in MLB All-Star Futures Game in 2003.
 Hardy suffered a dislocated shoulder and a torn labrum in 2004 in the minor leagues and sat out the year.